mactul/powermake/tutorials/01-first-powermake/README.md

 ## Installation & updates

-First of all, make sure PowerMake is up to date, new versions are often out each two weeks.
+First of all, make sure PowerMake is up-to-date, new versions are often out each two weeks.
 For this tutorial, you need `powermake >= 2.4.0`

 ```sh